 What would be his next small nudge?
 What would you teach in a conference?

-The only way we can find out what the next small step is, is if we can find out what they can do on their own.
+The only way we can find out what is the next small step is if we can find out what he can do on his own.